SchemaStore/schemastore/CONTRIBUTING.md

 ### Self-hosting schemas

 If you wish to retain full control over your schema definition, simply register it in the [schema catalog](src/api/json/catalog.json) by providing a `url` pointing to the self-hosted schema file to the [entry](#catalog).
+Example on how to handle [multiple schema versions.](https://github.com/SchemaStore/schemastore/pull/2057#issuecomment-1024470105)

 ### JSON formatter
 This project contains an [`.editorconfig`](https://github.com/SchemaStore/schemastore/blob/master/.editorconfig) file.